 We also believe that we have the ability to raise debt in the capital markets which acts as a source of funding of long-term cash requirements.
-Currently, we have \$2.1 billion of total debt outstanding with \$300 million maturing in August 2022 and the remaining maturing from 2024 to 2051.
-For more information, please see Long-Term Debt (including Current Maturities)) on page 39.
+Currently, we have \$2.1 billion of total debt outstanding with \$7.4 million due within 12 months and the remaining maturing through 2051.
+For more information, please see Long-Term Debt (including Current Maturities) on page 41.